 Abstract

-This thesis examines how expert communities in marine citizen science construct and navigates a governmental paradox: the standards and validation practices that make citizen-generated observations usable for science and policy can also restrict what counts as legitimate knowledge and participation.
-Using the European OBAMA-NEXT initiative as a primary case, the thesis approaches standardisation as a socio-technical process rather than a purely technical one, tracing how protocols, categories, and platform design shape whose observations can circulate and under what conditions.
-The analysis combines a genealogical sensibility with relational thinking about scale-making and a reparative orientation toward design.
-It draws on interviews with experts, thematic workshops, archival material, and participant observation to examine the discourses and decisions through which citizen’s participation is configured in expert forums.
-The thesis follows how inclusion is built into professional infrastructures that distribute authority and labour while presenting themselves as neutral measures of data quality.
-The findings show that current arrangements often position citizens primarily as data providers rather than knowledge producers, even as democratisation rhetorics frame citizen science as epistemically and politically transformative.
-Comparability is achieved through practical ‘cuts’ that stabilise categories and reduce variability, enabling data to travel across scales while narrowing epistemic possibilities.
-To move beyond critique, the thesis proposes a Trinary System that replaces ladder-like participation models with three equally legitimate purposes.
-The proposal offers a way to widen what can count as meaningful participation without discarding the infrastructural need for comparability in marine environmental monitoring.
-The thesis concludes that the paradox is not a flaw to be solved once and for all, but a constitutive tension that can be handled more transparently and more inclusively through careful redesign of standards.
+This thesis examines how expert communities in marine citizen science manage a paradox: the standards and validation practices that make citizens’ observations usable for science and government can also narrow what counts as legitimate knowledge and participation.
+Using the European OBAMA-NEXT initiative as the main case, it treats standardisation as a socio-technical process—shaped by people, institutions and technologies—rather than a purely technical task.
+The analysis combines a genealogical sensibility, relational thinking about how scales are made, and a reparative orientation to design that aims to improve rather than only critique.
+It traces how protocols, categories and platform design determine whose observations can circulate, and on what terms.
+The study draws on expert interviews, thematic workshops, archival material and participant observation to examine the discourses and decisions through which participation is configured in expert forums.
+It shows how inclusion is built into professional infrastructures that distribute authority and labour while presenting themselves as neutral measures of data quality.
+Current arrangements often position citizens mainly as data collectors rather than knowledge producers, even as democratising rhetoric frames citizen science as epistemically and politically transformative.
+Comparability is achieved through practical ‘cuts’ that stabilise categories and reduce variability, allowing data to travel across scales—but at the cost of some epistemic possibilities.
+To move beyond critique, the thesis proposes a Trinary System that replaces ladder-like participation models with three equally legitimate purposes for citizen involvement.
+This offers a way to broaden what counts as meaningful participation without abandoning the infrastructural need for comparability in marine environmental monitoring.
+The thesis concludes that the paradox is a constitutive tension that can be handled more transparently and inclusively through careful redesign of standards.